 6. Entry Fee

 6.1 There is a non-refundable entry fee for the BE unless stated to the contrary.
-Students at the time of the submission of their Works are entitled to a reduced fee.
 The entry fee is as follows:

 7. Entry Form and Submissions

 7.1 All Works must be submitted by uploading two images per Work: the entire Work without frame and a close-up image of part of the Work to show details of the workmanship.